Frequently Asked Questions

 Secure File Transfer

 Use this tool to send us your documentation using a secure website.

 As an international student, who should I contact in the Admissions Office if I have questions?

 Our Overseas Admissions Counselor is your advocate at Wheaton and a resource for all international prospective students.

 Is there a special international student orientation?

-Yes, our Student Activities Office has created a special orientation program, "Passport to Wheaton", just for incoming international students.
+Yes, International Student Programs has created a special orientation program, "Passport to Wheaton", just for incoming international students.
 International students are required to attend this program, since important immigration papers will be discussed and filled out during the international student orientation portion of the program.